 NI Embedded Vision Systems are rugged automation controllers that combine industrial camera connectivity with open communication and multicore performance.
-They are designed to acquire and process images in real time from multiple cameras, with the EVS-1464RT offering IEEE 1394 and GigE Vision connectivity, and the EVS-1463RT providing Camera Link and GigE Vision connectivity.
-Both systems are ideal for complex, high-speed machine vision applications such as high-speed sorting, assembly verification, and packaging inspection, with the Camera Link option also being suitable for line-scan imaging applications such as web and surface inspection.
+They are designed to acquire and process images from multiple cameras and offer options for connecting to IEEE 1394, GigE Vision, Base-configuration Camera Link, and DirectShow-compliant USB cameras.
+The systems are ideal for complex, high-speed machine vision applications such as high-speed sorting, assembly verification, and packaging inspection, with the Camera Link option also being suitable for line-scan imaging applications such as web and surface inspection.

 Figure 1.
 NI EVS-1464RT with Line-Scan, Area-Scan, and Infrared Cameras